sedwin928/open-gsa-redesign/_apidocs/business-services.md

 ## Overview
-Federal Government Agencies report their Procurement Data to legacy FPDS-NG via their certified COTS/GOTS Contract Writing Systems (CWS).
+Legacy FPDS-NG is a GSA owned system to facilitate Federal Government Agencies report their Procurement Data via their certified
-Both Federal Government Agencies and Public Users search for Procurement Data and Referential Data in legacy FPDS-NG.
-Legacy FPDS-NG accepts
-User ID, Password and Service Originator ID from the users, and performs User Authentication and Authorization.
+COTS/GOTS Contract Writing Systems (CWS).
+Additionally, this system also facilitates both Federal Government Agencies and Public Users search for Procurement Data and Referential Data.
+Legacy FPDS-NG accepts User ID, Password and Service Originator ID from the users, and performs User Authentication and Authorization.
+The beta.sam.gov is an official no-cost U.S. government website for people who make, receive, and manage federal awards.
+GSA has taken up an initiative of merging ten "legacy" award sites (CFDA, CPARS, eSRS, FBO, FFATA, FPDS-NG, FAPIIS, PPIRS, SAM and WDOL) into this system by offering equivalent services that the legacy systems are currently offering.

 ## Getting Started
 **Authentication/Authorization in Beta SAM**